 Crusty Outside, Soft Inside - Homemade Bread

-Refrigerate Homemade Bread Loaves Before Slicing
+Best Homemade Bread Slicing Guide

 - In a large plastic bowl, mix 1 cup of the tepid water with the yeast, then add 1/2 cup of the unbleached flour.
 Stir well.
 Let this sit a few minutes until it gets foamy.

 - Melt the butter in the pan with the milk.
 Cool the milk and butter with the remaining water, then add it to the mixing bowl.
 IMPORTANT: before adding the warm milk mixture, make sure it is not too hot by swirling your pinky finger in it.
 You should not feel like your finger is burning.
 At this step, also add your molasses, honey, sea salt, and egg yolks.
+Mix thoroughly.